-Initially, you may find it difficult to speak.
-Practice speaking, reading, or singing out loud to get used to it faster.
+- Initially, you may find it difficult to speak.
+Practice speaking, reading, or singing out loud to get used to your retainer faster.